NavyaG-lab/Tech-writer/how-tos/itaipu/workflow.md

 want to utilize Spark to process it (periodically), you can build with `itaipu`.
 See [`dataset-series`](../../data-users/etl_users/dataset_series.md) and `StaticOp` for more information.

 Parquet files are mainly used for accessing data from Spark / Databricks.
-Avro files are used for loading into Redshift.
+Avro files are used for loading into Google BigQuery.

 ## Dependencies